KhyatiDanvirMalik/collectors-hub/README.md

   App.tsx            Routing + context provider composition
 ```

-The code is organized by feature (marketplace / feed / collection) with a shared
+The code is organized by feature (marketplace / feed / collection) with a
-`common/` layer, so each module can be extended independently without touching
+shared `common/` layer underneath, so each module can be extended
+independently without touching the others, and new modules could be added
-the others.
+following the same pattern.

 ---